 Our Physician Assistant Program is fully accredited by the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).
 Unique to the program is our non-competitive team approach and our specialized clinical tracks.Visit Website

-We acknowledge that a patient is more than his/her physical body and so the program is dedicated to teaching the students the appreciation of the patient's spirit as well as caring for the body.
+We acknowledge that patients are more than their physical bodies and so the program is dedicated to teaching students the appreciation of the patients' spirit, as well as caring for their bodies.

 Multiple Points of Entry: